-The socio-economic context shows a low level of specialization in Tuscan farms: in fact, less than 4% of farm managers have obtained a degree in agriculture.
-There is also reduced access to training, which is reflected in a lack of knowledge on the part of farmers about biodiversity, landscape, renewable energy sources, water management, effluents, soil and climate change, plus a low level of qualification and recognition of the professionalism of those working in the forestry sector.
-In order to address these challenges, the cross-cutting nature of knowledge transfer actions has been fully taken into account in the new RDP 2014-2020, where training and information should contribute to meeting the needs arising from the analysis of the regional situation related to rural development priorities.
+The socio-economic context shows a low level of specialization in Tuscan companies: in fact, less than 4% of company managers have obtained a degree in agriculture.
+There is also a reduced access to training which is reflected in a lack of knowledge on the part of agricultural entrepreneurs on issues of biodiversity, landscape, RES, management of water resources, effluents, soil and climate change, in addition to a low qualification and recognition of the professionalism of employees in the forestry sector.
+In order to address these critical issues, the transversality of knowledge transfer actions has been fully taken into account in the new RDP 2014-2020, where training and information should contribute to meet the needs arising from the analysis of the regional situation related to rural development priorities.

-The regional reality, on the other hand, also requires an effort to bring together the various players involved in innovation, starting with companies and their specific needs and consulting services, with reference to climate change mitigation and adaptation, biodiversity preservation, water protection, renewable energy, sustainability, as well as new models of intervention based on support for "young" companies.
-It seems necessary to favour the access of agricultural entrepreneurs to innovative information related to economic and social growth, as well as the promotion of the training of suitable figures to favour and support the processes of change in rural areas and to promote innovation at a local level.
-The organisation of the RDP sub-measures contributes effectively to the identification and promotion of innovation in a collaborative way by supporting both the cultural and technical growth activities of the operators and the support offered to the cooperation projects by innovation advisors/support services.
-The establishment and operation of the Operating Groups (OGs) will lead to the development of a holistic approach to supporting innovation, combining all three paths: the identification of new ideas (the starting point for OGs), the ability to innovate (the support of consultants / innovation support services) and creating an environment conducive to innovation (the results of OG projects).
+The regional reality, on the other hand, also requires an effort to bring together the different actors involved in innovation, starting from companies and their specific needs and consulting services, with reference to climate change mitigation and adaptation, biodiversity preservation, water protection, renewable energy, sustainability, as well as new models of intervention based on support to "young" companies.
+It seems necessary to promote the access of agricultural entrepreneurs to innovative information related to economic and social growth, as well as the promotion of training of suitable figures to promote and support the processes of change in rural areas and promote innovation at local level.
+The organisation of the sub-measures contributes effectively to the identification and promotion of innovation in a collaborative way through the support of both the cultural and technical growth activities of the operators and the support offered to the cooperation projects by consultants / innovation support services.
+The establishment and functioning of the Operating Groups (OGs) will lead to the development of a holistic approach to innovation support, combining all three paths: the identification of new ideas (the starting point for OGs), the ability to innovate (the support of consultants / innovation support services) and creating an environment conducive to innovation (the results of OG projects).

-The regional strategy adopted to respond to the identified needs also focuses on an effective knowledge system governance structure aimed at improving relations between actors, stimulating the production of new tools and methods for knowledge transfer and using networks and different forms of cooperation in a multi-actor approach.
-The strategy foresees, in fact, the strengthening of integrated and territorial planning with training, consultancy and cooperation as complementary operational tools, while the innovative solutions for training and learning will be oriented on methods already used in the managerial field.
+The regional strategy adopted to respond to the identified needs is also focused on an effective knowledge system governance structure aimed at improving relations between actors, stimulating the production of new tools and methods for knowledge transfer and using networks and different forms of cooperation in a multi-actor approach.
+The strategy foresees, in fact, the strengthening of integrated and territorial planning with training, consultancy and cooperation as complementary operational tools, while the innovative solutions for training and learning will be oriented on methods already used also in the managerial field.

 Between 2013 and 2016, the regional agricultural sector was affected by a significant reduction in the number of farms, which fell by 32%, more than at national level.
-This decline has affected, first and foremost, the smaller companies.
-The agricultural area has also undergone a certain decrease, although of a much smaller amount, estimated at -7.2%, while, as evidence of the process of strengthening the regional sector and an increasingly professional agriculture, the average size of the farm has increased from 10.6 to 14.5 hectares.
-The company's investments were mainly directed towards restructuring and modernisation measures with a potential significant impact on competitiveness.
-As far as diversification is concerned, it is interesting to note that the company's investments were mainly directed not only towards the traditional agritourism sector, but to a significant extent towards social activities.
-This is an area that is always developing in regional rural areas, also thanks to the Regional Law on Social Agriculture.
+This decrease affected, first and foremost, smaller farms.
+The agricultural area also suffered a certain decrease, although much smaller, estimated at -7.2%, while, as evidence of the process of strengthening the regional sector and an increasingly professional agriculture, the average size of the company increased from 10.6 to 14.5 hectares.
+Farm investments were mainly directed towards restructuring and modernisation measures with a potential significant impact on competitiveness.
+As far as diversification is concerned, it is interesting to note that farm investments were mainly directed not only in favour of the traditional agritourism sector, but to a significant extent towards social activities.
+This is an area that is always developing in rural regional areas, also thanks to the Regional Law on Social Agriculture.